Mildspook/Mildspook/README.md

 currently_building:
   - P2pshare  → share files across networks, no cloud middleman
   - Volutra   → CAN bus config tool for Bafang e-bike controllers
-philosophy: "if it's not broken, it's not worth toutching"
+philosophy: "if it's not broken, it's not interesting yet"
 ```

 ---